 Sustainable Mobility Management MBA

 “Wirklich!!!
 This is a unique MBA fit for preparing expertise and talents to address current issues relating to efficient and environmentally sustainable mobility provision.
 If you are looking to be part of the mobility transformation across the globe, then Berlin is the right place to be and the Energy Masters program on Sustainable Mobility Management will be a great platform to realising this goal.”
-Samuel (Intake 2019)
+Samuel (Intake 2019), PhD Candidate at TU Berlin

-“Berlin is a city out of the ordinary !
+“Berlin is a city out of the ordinary!
 The city vibes, diversity, and affordability has a lot to offer to students and caters for everybody’s taste.
 On top of that, the public transport network gets you everywhere, anytime !”
-Ali (Intake 2019)
+Ali (Intake 2019), McKinsey & Company

 “Having the opportunity to step in the bubble on the Euref campus works very inspirational.
 It’s a campus with the focuses on start-ups or spin-off from companies which are seeing the major trends coming up such as the energy transition in society, cybersecurity or the green deal of the EU commission.”
 Jacqueline (Intake 2018)